If you are an existing Dial Direct customer you can manage your policy online by logging into My Account.

 The AA advises that you then ‘Write to the council responsible for the road with all the details you’ve collected, including copies of your quotes, invoices and receipts’.
 This may not be an easy claims process, unfortunately, and your third step might be to appeal dependent upon the council’s decision.

 For more information on how to make a claim for pothole damage, contact your insurance provider in the first instance.
 For more information click here.

 To transfer your insurance from one car to another you will need to contact your insurance provider in the first instance to advise them as to your new vehicle details.
 Your insure will then recalculate your price and offer you the option to either insurance provider your new vehicle or cancel your policy.
 You will have to pay either a mid-term-adjustment or cancellation fee to cover the administration involved in changing your insured car.

 Please be advised that, if you choose to cancel your policy it is up to you to get alternative cover.
 Please be aware that it is against the law to drive a vehicle on a public road without insurance.

-Please log in to your Self Service Centre in the first instance if you need to view or manage your policy.
+Please log in to your My Account in the first instance if you need to view or manage your policy.
 Our webchat team will also be available to help once you have logged in.

 You can still contact us by phone, but there may be slightly longer waiting times than usual.

-If you need to send us proof of No Claims Discount, you can do so by logging into your Self Service Centre.
+If you need to send us proof of No Claims Discount, you can do so by logging into your My Account.